-There is a large literature linking firm volatility to equity incentives in CEO pay, referred to as a risk-return trade off.
+There is a large literature linking stock return volatility to equity incentives in CEO pay, referred to as a risk-return trade off.
 This literature has produced somewhat inconclusive results.
 While some studies find a positive association between firm stock return volatility and equity incentives, others find a negative association between the two (see for example Aggarwal and Samwick, 1999, Core and Guay, 2002, and Prendergast, 2002).
-The risk and reward trade-off we study is not equivalent to the hypothesis that equity incentives decrease with firm stock return volatility, partly because the trade-off we address is about mean and volatility of CEO pay, not the volatility of firm stock returns, nor the equity incentive component of pay alone.
-This distinction is important.
-Cheng, Hong, and Scheinkman (2015) argue that there may be benefits from higher firm volatility, specifically that firms with higher volatility may also be more productive.
+The risk and reward trade-off we study is not equivalent to the hypothesis that equity incentives decrease with firm stock return volatility due to CEO's dislike of pay risk (proxied by firm stock return volatility).
+The trade-off we address is about total pay and the volatility of total pay, not the volatility of firm stock returns, nor the equity incentive component of pay alone.
+A positive association between total pay and the variance of pay in agency models does not depend on the sign of the relation between firm's stock return volatility and equity incentives.
+In fact, the two relationships (i.e., the association between total pay and the variance of pay, and the association between equity incentives and the volatility of firm returns) are different empirical questions with different theoretical underpinnings.
+For example, Cheng, Hong, and Scheinkman (2015) argue that higher firm volatility not only indicates higher firm risk, but also indicates higher productivity.
 In their model, there is a trade-off between mean pay and volatility of pay implied by the agent's participation constraint as in our paper.
-However, whether equity incentives increase or decrease in firm's return volatility in their model depends on how firm's return volatility affects firm productivity (see Raith, 2003, for another model where incentives vary positively with firm risk and yet total pay co-moves positively with variance in pay).
-In short, a positive association between the mean and variance of pay in agency models does not depend on the sign of the relation between firm volatility and equity incentives.
-We study a trade-off, which to date, has only been considered theoretically.
+However, in the same model, equity incentives could either increase or decrease in the firm's return volatility depending on how volatility affects firm productivity.
+We empirically test a trade-off, which to date, has only been considered theoretically.

-The paper proceeds with a theoretical justification for the fact that the elasticity of pay to the variance of pay represents as a way to capture the cost of incentive pay.
+The paper proceeds with a theoretical justification that the elasticity of pay to the variance of pay represents a way to capture the cost of incentive pay.
 Section 3 describes three approaches to estimate the variance of pay.
-Section 4 presents the data and section 5 presents the results including tests that control for alternative hypotheses.
+Section 4 presents the data and Section 5 presents the results including tests that control for alternative hypotheses.
 Section 6 offers an array of robustness tests and Section 7 concludes with directions for future work.
-The Appendix contains details associated with the simulation exercise using Incentive Lab data, and the definition of variables used in the empirical tests.
+The Appendix contains details associated